-- This program is a collaborative partnership between SMC and the Michigan Community College Association (MCCA). - This is a very competitive program in which students must satisfy general education requirements before being accepted into the online portion of the program (year two through the MCCA).
+- This program is a collaborative partnership between SMC and MWTEC. - This is a very competitive program in which students must satisfy general education requirements before being accepted into the online portion of the program (year two through MWTEC).
 Students who are not accepted into year two may have other options to complete a health-related SMC degree program. - A prerequisite course may be needed prior to enrollment in some courses within this program.
 Specific prerequisite requirements are listed in the Course Description section in the Course Catalog.
-A summary of the prerequisites is listed below in the Example Course Sequence. - This program as outlined does not meet MTA requirements.
-Students would need another communication course and one humanities course.
-Students should see their advisor to ensure proper selection. - Courses taken out of sequence may delay a student's ability to complete the program in a timely manner.
-Please consult your advisor regularly. - Each student should submit a graduation application at least one full semester before he/she plans to graduate. - This program is subject to change.
+A summary of the prerequisites is listed below in the Example Course Sequence. - This program as outlined does NOT meet MTA requirements.
+Students would need another communication course, one additional science course (non-BIOL), and one humanities course (non-PHIL).
+If interested in the MTA, students should seek help from an advisor for course selection. - Courses taken out of sequence may delay a student's ability to complete the program in a timely manner.
+Please consult your advisor regularly. - Each student should submit a graduation application at least one full semester before they plan to graduate. - This program is subject to change.
 Students should consult with their advisor for program updates.